+Includes: Experiential Learning Activity

 Prerequisite(s): HLTH 1000 or HLTH 1001.

 Lecture three hours a week, lab/workshop two hours a week.

-Molecular and Cellular Pathology
+HLTH 2002 [0.5 credit] Molecular and Cellular Pathology

 Introduction to the causes, natural history, and pathophysiology of common human diseases of various organ systems.
 Diseases related to structural and functional changes at the molecular, cellular and organ level.